 The success of Autodesk's Discreet business unit will depend in part upon the Combined Company's ability to enhance Discreet's existing systems and software and to develop and introduce new products and features which meet changing customer requirements and emerging industry standards on a timely basis.
-In addition, in connection with Discreet's recent acquisitions, the Combined Company must fully integrate the edit, effect, paint and light products into its product line and operations.
+In addition, in connection with Discreet's recent acquisitions, the Combined Company must fully integrate the edit\, effect\, paint\ and light\ products into its product line and operations.
 Discreet and Autodesk have from time to time experienced delays in introducing new products and product enhancements and there can be no assurance that the Combined Company will not experience difficulties that could delay or prevent the successful development, introduction and marketing of new products or product enhancements.
 In addition, there can be no assurance that such new products or product enhancements will meet the requirements of the marketplace and achieve market acceptance.
 Any such failure could have a material adverse effect on the Combined Company's business and consolidated results of operations.
+For example, during fiscal 1996, Discreet experienced delays in introducing new products aimed at new market segments and such delay contributed to revenue shortfall experienced by Discreet during such period.
 From time to time the Combined Company or others may announce products, features or technologies which have the potential to shorten the life cycle of or replace the Combined Company's then existing products.
 Such announcements could cause customers to defer the decision to buy or determine not to buy the Combined Company's products or cause the Combined Company's distributors to seek to return products to the Combined Company, any of which could have material adverse effect on the Combined Company's business and consolidated results of operations.
 In addition, product announcements by Silicon Graphics, Inc. ("SGI") and others in the past have caused customers to defer their decision to buy or determine not to buy Discreet's products.
 In addition, there can be no assurance that products or technologies developed by others will not render the Combined Company's products or technology noncompetitive or obsolete.